 I am currently disabled and have no income.
 Meanwhile, child support payments are still due, even while I am not able to work.
 How do I make it with little or no finances?

 Unfortunately, this mom's situation is not uncommon.
-According to the U.S. Census Bureau, 7,256,000 custodial parents were due child support in 2003.
+According to the U.S. Census Bureau, 7,256,000 custodial parents were due child support.
 However, only 3,290,000 (or 45.3%) received the full amount.
 That means that there are many, many non-custodial parents who are unable to pay their child support dues in full.